Opening a Great Commission Donor Advised Fund

 - Other entities

-- You can fund a GCDAF with as little as $5,000 cash, stock or other appreciated assets.
+- You can fund a GCDAF account with as little as $5,000 cash, stock or other appreciated assets.

 - Can a Great Commission Donor Advised Fund account be named after someone other than me?

-- At Cru Foundation, we can establish the GCDAF as soon as the application is received, typically within one business day.
-We will then give you online access to the GCDAF to allow you to contribute to the Fund and manage grants advised from the Fund.
+- At Cru Foundation, we can establish the GCDAF account as soon as the application is received, typically within one business day.
+We will then give you online access to the GCDAF account to allow you to contribute to the Fund and manage grants advised from the Fund.

 Managing a Great Commission Donor Advised Fund